acatone-git/TSP-CustomCollection/README.md

 ## Copy the Collection to the TSP

-- Copy your newly created collection (ex.
+- Copy your custom collection (ex.
 Cozy Games) to the "Best" folder on the TrimUI Smart Pro
 - Enjoy!

 # Supported Extensions